-Share the Chores (Seriously!)
+Share the Chores OR divide and conquer

 Celebrate Good Times

-Come on!
-(If you are like us, you just sang that song in your head.)
 Couples that actively celebrate good news are more likely to rank their relationships highly.
 However, actively celebrating is different than passively celebrating or outright dismissing good news.
 It means pausing from your day and offering enthusiastic support of your partner’s new accomplishment.
 And that means when you have good news, your partner will be more likely to give you kudos.
 How cool is that!

 Business Insider, “15 relationship facts everybody should know before getting married,” Shana Lebowitz, June 2018.